+,

-where E is a perceptual experience with a given content and H* is a hinge germane to perceptual justification (e.g. “There is an external world”; “My sense organs are working reliably”, etc.).
+where E is a perceptual experience with a given content and H* is a hinge germane to perceptual justification (e.g., “There is an external world,” “My sense organs are working reliably,” etc.).

 Similarly, the moderate account of testimonial justification holds the following:

+,

 where E is being told that p by T and H is one or the other of the hinges germane to testimonial justification.
 Accordingly, in order for a subject S to be justified in believing that p, based on the attester T’s saying so to her, it must be the case that, absent defeaters, the relevant hinge is assumed.

-The chief advantage of moderatism over liberalism is that, if no assumption is made, just by being told that p, absent defeaters, it would have to be more probable that p, rather than p* “I am being deceived into believing that p”, which is implausible.
-Particularly, if one considers “skeptical testimonial scenarios” in which, unbeknownst to one, one is in 50%-liars land.
-Likewise, just by having a hand-like experience, it would have to be more probable that p “Here is a hand”, rather than p* “I am BIV having a hand-like experience”, particularly if, unbeknownst to one, one were a BIV.
+The chief advantage of moderatism over liberalism is that, if no assumption is made, just by being told that p, absent defeaters, it would have to be more probable that p, rather than p* “I am being deceived into believing that p,” which is implausible, particularly if one considers “skeptical testimonial scenarios” in which, unbeknownst to one, one is in 50%-liars land.
+Likewise, just by having a hand-like experience, it would have to be more probable that p “Here is a hand,” rather than p* “I am BIV having a hand-like experience,” particularly if, unbeknownst to one, one were a BIV.

-Since, as a matter of fact, the same experience would raise the probability of both p and p*, the reason why we tend to think that the testimony or the hand-like experience raise the probability of p, rather than p*, is because we are implicitly assuming to be in the good case scenario.
-That is, one in which there is an external world, in the case of perception, and one in which people are generally reliable informants in the case of testimony.
+Since, as a matter of fact, the same experience would raise the probability of both p and p*, the reason why we tend to think that the testimony or the hand-like experience raises the probability of p, rather than p*, is because we are implicitly assuming to be in the good case scenario, that is, one in which there is an external world, in the case of perception, and one in which people are generally reliable informants in the case of testimony.
 Moderatism simply recognizes this fact and makes it explicit in its requirements for either kind of justification.

 The advantage of moderatism over conservatism is that it dispenses with the arduous problem of providing a justification for the relevant hinges.
-This task is onerous when it comes to hinges such as “There is an external world”, and to provide a posteriori or a priori justification for the hinge “People are reliable informants” is no less problematic.
+This task is onerous when it comes to hinges such as “There is an external world,” and to provide a posteriori or a priori justification for the hinge “People are reliable informants” is no less problematic.
 For it is extremely unlikely to come up with an a priori justification for such a hinge, and an a posteriori one would either be circular, or it would risk making testimony epistemically superfluous.

 An opponent might object that if a hinge is merely assumed, then it is not epistemically rational to do so.
 For, by so doing, we would thus expose ourselves to the risk of making arbitrary assumptions that would be no safer, epistemically speaking, than their “skeptical” counterparts.